railtechtrz-turzaimarius/model-railroad-crossing-flasher/README.md

 This project is meant to create a realistic and reliable railway crossing automation system suitable for model railway enthusiasts and educational electronics projects, designed to be a plug-and-play, simple and compact system.

-Designed and programmed by Turzai Edward-Marius (RailTech-TRZ)
+Designed and programmed by Turzai Edward-Marius (RailTech-TRZ).